 AA is a free aftercare program open to men and women passionate about abstinence.
 However, many Alcoholics Anonymous meetings are open to the public.
 This can make some individuals apprehensive about sharing their personal experiences with addiction.
 Fortunately, AA members remain anonymous.
 This helps protect you and your peers from the stigma of alcoholism, enhances participation, and promotes an overall positive experience.

-If you’re someone who experiences social anxiety, you may not like the idea of sober group meetings.
-It’s normal for people to be shy, especially during their first visit.
+If you're someone who experiences social anxiety and you're nervous for AA meetings, you may not like the idea of sober group meetings.
+It's normal for people to be shy, especially during their first visit.
 But the more you attend, the more relaxed and supported you should feel.
 Viewing Alcoholics Anonymous meetings as another way to improve your chance of long-term abstinence, can reduce jitters and boost your confidence.
 Additional benefits include:

 San Antonio Recovery Center is an addiction treatment center in San Antonio, Texas.
 We understand the fears individuals have about going to AA after leaving our residential or outpatient alcohol addiction rehab.
-To make things easier, our therapists will integrate the 12-step principles into your personalized treatment, so you can participate in our on-site meetings.
+To make you less nervous for AA, our therapists will integrate the 12-step principles into your personalized treatment, so you can participate in our on-site meetings.

 Your therapist may recommend that you attend Alcoholics Anonymous sober meetings once or a few times a week depending on your needs.
 You will be in a safe, private, and non-judgmental setting with your peers.
 There will be opportunities to listen, learn, share, and discuss various topics related to addiction and plans for long-term recovery.
 Be prepared for a continuous flow of encouragement as you strive to end addiction for good.